 June 30, 2016, and September 30, 2016, we filed initial voluntary disclosure of such matters with OFAC in August 2016.
 We are continuing to investigate and intend to cooperate with regulatory authorities regarding these matters and to file a full report with OFAC when our investigation is complete.
 As we investigate, we may identify additional transactions or dealings involving sanctioned countries, entities, or individuals.
-The transactions or dealings that we have identified to date, or other transactions or dealings that we may identify in the future, could result in negative consequences to us, including government investigations, penalties and reputational harm.
+The transactions or dealings that we may identify in the future, could result in negative consequences to us, including government investigations, penalties and reputational harm.